 - Priority seating for persons with disabilities

-- Tactile tour of the Art Show
+- Tactile tours of the Art Show, and of Masquerade costumes (at halftime)

 - Free memberships for PCAs (Personal Care Assistants — also called “Adult-in-tow memberships”)